OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 ---
 title: Get and set recurrence in an Outlook add-in
-description: Get and set various recurrence properties of an item in an Outlook add-in.
+description: This topic shows you how to use the Office JavaScript API to get and set various recurrence properties of an item in an Outlook add-in.
 author: elizs
 ms.topic: article
 ms.technology: office-add-ins
-ms.date: 12/05/2018
+ms.date: 12/10/2018
 ms.author: elizs
 ---